jordiyapz/yes-capture/readme.md

 An application to demonstrate functionality of capturing image using "Y" hand pose according to American Sign Language (ASL) hand sign.

+## Presentation

+Here is the link to our presentation about this project: https://youtu.be/RfqfMxAONUQ

 ## Installation

 1. Clone this repository to your local: `git clone https://github.com/jordiyapz/yes-capture.git`